Robotic-Assisted Patent Foramen Ovale Repair

-A robotic-assisted patent foramen repair is a type of minimally invasive surgery.
+A robotic-assisted patent foramen ovale repair is a type of minimally invasive surgery.

 Minimally invasive means that the surgery uses smaller incisions than a traditional

 open heart surgery.
-You may have an easier and faster recovery.
+Recovery may be easier and faster.

 Along with smaller cuts, your surgeon uses a robotic instrument to help fix your PFO.

-The robot has special tools attached to it.
-Your surgeon puts these tools and a camera
+The instrument has special tools attached to it.
+Your surgeon puts these tools and

-through the small cuts.
-During the surgery, your surgeon sits at a nearby computer
+a camera through the small cuts.
+During the surgery, your surgeon sits at a nearby

-and controls the robot’s movements.
-Your surgeon is able to see the surgery with a
+computer and controls the robot’s movements.
+Your surgeon is able to see the surgery

 Why might I need robotic-assisted patent foramen ovale repair?

 Most PFOs do not cause any symptoms.
-These do not need any treatment.
-But sometimes
+In these cases, treatment is not needed.
+But

-PFOs can lead to complications.
+sometimes PFOs can lead to complications.
 The most significant of these is stroke.
-This happens

-when a traveling blood clot blocks a blood vessel in the brain.
-Though PFOs do not
+This happens when a traveling blood clot blocks a blood vessel in the brain.
+Though

-cause most strokes, having a PFO may slightly raise the risk for stroke in some people.
+PFOs do not cause most strokes, having a PFO may slightly raise the risk for stroke

 If you have no risk factors for stroke or any history of traveling blood clots, you

-usually will not get treatment.
+usually will not need treatment.
 But if you have had such problems, your healthcare

 provider may want to treat your PFO.